Mormon Answers: Questions About Book of Mormon Evidence

 Where Did Nephi Build His Ship? - by Rex Jensen, an article at Latter-day.com, illustrating additional evidence supporting Wadi Sayq as a candidate for the Bountiful site from which Nephi sailed.

 Mormon Scholarship, Apologetics, and Evangelical Neglect: Losing the Battle and Not Knowing It? - the famous 1997 presentation by two evangelicals, Carl Mosser and Paul Owen, warning about the strong intellectual position being developed by Mormon apologists.
-Further analysis based on the paper of Mosser and Owen has been provided by Justin Hart in "Winning the Battle and Not Knowing It," in Meridian Magazine (LDSMag.com), an article in five parts: Part 1, Part 2, Part 3, Part 4, and Part 5.
-For an interesting example of the issues that Owen and Mosser have raised, see Paul Owen's rebuttal of anti-Mormon John Weldon's response to the original article of Mosser and Owen.
+Also see Justin Hart's "Winning the Battle and Not Knowing It."

 Kerry A. Shirts' "Mormonism Researched" - back at last!
 One of my favorite LDS writers is back online, featuring loads of great research on the LDS scriptures and related topics.
 See, for example, his keystone page on Book of Mormon evidence.
 Way to go, Kerry!